eduardodisanti/reacher_2_joint_robotic_arm/README.md

 ### Training the agent

 - Training in a Jupyter notebook (recommended),
-	Open the Navigation notebook and run all cells <br/>
+	Open the Reacher_multi notebook and run all cells <br/>
 	During the training a graph will be displayed, updated at the end of every episode.<br/>
   <img src="https://github.com/eduardodisanti/drl_banana_collector/blob/master/report/training.png" width="180"/><br/>
 	At the end of the training a final figure with appear showing the rewards, average, moving average and goal<br/>